SWOT Analysis for Restaurants

 Performing a SWOT analysis: generating data

-For the sake of this exercise, let’s say that your restaurant is that Tibetan sushi fusion joint that we invented in a previous blog about restaurant ideas.
+For the sake of this exercise, let’s learn from some analysis examples.
+Say that your restaurant is that Tibetan sushi fusion joint that we invented in a previous blog about restaurant ideas.

 The restaurant is new.
 It’s established in a commercial zone in an average North American suburb.
 You’ve spent a little money on architecture and interior design to give the place the feeling of a dining establishment high in the Himalayas.
 Your head chef has extensive experience in preparing both traditional sushi and Tibetan cuisine.
 It’s open for business and you have diners, though you’re still walking on the edge of a knife between profitability and insolvency.